 You are free to set your own pace, visit what you want to see, prepare your own meals aboard or dine in bistros, cafés and restaurants.

 Each day can be different, as you’ll find numerous activities en-route, from wine-tasting to fishing, swimming to cycling, walking to relaxing and plenty of sight-seeing…

 Indeed, they’ll be something to keep everyone smiling!

 Enjoy the culture, shop in the local markets, try your hand at some local crafts, and of course, practice your French!
 With the huge variety of routes, your cruise can be relaxing or sporty, with few or many locks, cruising from 2 to 5 hours per day.

 Explore the region and see so much more than if you were to stay in a hotel

-With both modern and traditional style boats to suit from 2 to 12, there is plenty of choice ranging from boats ideal for those on a tight budget, to luxury models with all mod-cons.
+With both modern and traditional style boats to suit from 2 to 12, there is plenty of choice ranging from boats for those on a tight budget to luxury barges with all mod-cons.

 Let us help you find the perfect cruise for your family or group of friends

 France has many kilometres of navigable inland waterways with canals and rivers open to pleasure craft.
-In Burgundy alone there is more than 1000 kilometres of cruising on the three main canals:
+In Burgundy alone there are more than 1000 kilometres of cruising on the three main canals:

 - Canal de Bourgogne